Haroldoa/Undergrad-Class-assignments/README.md

 # MainRepository
 Hi,

 These are some samples of my coursework for my Introduction to Computer Science class.

-The class was mainly in C++ during Fall 2016 at Biola University.
+This was a first semester introduction to C++ programming.
+It was procedural based, and I am currently in my second semester course of C++, covering object oriented programming.

 We used Visual Studio Express 2013 for all our programming assignments, including our midterm assignment.
+I have included my source code and a sample executable of a midterm text-based game.

 I have listed some of my weekly programming asssignments in one directory and my midterm assignment in another directory.